-Realities in Procurement in 2017
+Realities in Tracking Procurement KPIs in 2017

-As co-presenter Foy Mainor of Paramount WorkPlace points out, a good starting place for any initiative to integrate and regulate procurement company-wide is the requisition approval process itself.
+As co-presenter Foy Mainor of Paramount WorkPlace points out, a good starting place for any initiative to integrate and standardize procurement metrics is the requisition approval process itself.
 An organization must first identify and clearly define approval requirements, and then to refrain from overloading the process with too many approvers.
 This is especially true for everyday items.
 These purchases often carry lower risk, and therefore shouldn’t rise to the level of excessive employee oversight.
 Routing rules and catalogs can take care of most of these everyday workflows.
 A robust employee approval process should kick in mainly to manage exceptions to the normal process.

 Do these scenarios sound familiar?
 If you’d like to understand more about best practices to overcome common procurement challenges (and to weigh in the poll questions) launch our free on-demand webinar featuring Paramount WorkPlace.